pcarrier/srv.us/README.md

 ## Privacy

-We do not record or inspect your traffic, or even parse headers (as such, non-HTTP protocols work too).
+We do not record any of your traffic.

 However, we log IPs & ports, SSH usernames & keys, connections, tunnels, and byte counts for up to 1 day.